wallneradam/docker-hma-proxy/README.md

 # docker-hma-proxy
 Hide My Ass + Proxy Docker Image

+**This project is not continued, because of HMA.
+They cannot measure the real usage, so if you change servers too often, they will ban you by too many connection.
+You cannot explain them that everything are according to their terms of service, they don't care.
+Don't use HMA if you need to change IP address often!
+They said I need to wait 5mins(!!) between changes.**

 It is a Hide My Ass powered proxy server based on Alpine Linux.
 It connects to a random HMA server with OpenVPN.
 It uses 2 OpenVPN connections and change servers regularly on a specified timeout.
 Both of the onnections are used by their own TinyProxy servers, and there is a Proxy written in python which uses both TinyProxy servers in